Retrograde Ejaculation: Everything You Need to Know

 If you’re curious about how to fix retrograde ejaculation, fortunately, there are several treatment options.

 To figure out which treatment for retrograde ejaculation is best for you, it helps to know the cause.
-Prognosis and treatment will depend on the cause of your dry orgasms.
+Your prognosis and treatment will depend on the cause of your dry orgasms.

-To diagnose retrograde ejaculation, your healthcare provider or a urologist (a specialist in urinary tract problems) will test a urine sample (called urinalysis) to see if sperm is found in the sample.
+To diagnose retrograde ejaculation, your healthcare provider or a urologist will test your urine (called urinalysis) to see if sperm is found in the sample.

-• Change medications.
+• Changing medications.
 If your dry orgasm is linked to a medication you currently use, such as an alpha-blocker or antidepressant, your healthcare provider may recommend adjusting your dosage or switching to a different prescription.
-After stopping your medication use or changing to another one, you may slowly return to normal ejaculation.
+After stopping your medication use or changing to another one, normal ejaculation may slowly return.

-• Medications.
-While there’s no specific medication for retrograde ejaculation, some prescription drugs might help, depending on the cause.
-Several medications can improve muscle tone in the bladder, helping you ejaculate normally and avoid retrograde ejaculation.
+• Taking new medications.
+While there’s no specific medication for retrograde ejaculation, some prescription drugs might help.
+Several medications can improve muscle tone in the bladder, allowing you to ejaculate normally and avoid retrograde ejaculation.
 These medications may be used if you have muscle or nerve damage around your bladder and urethra.

 Living With Retrograde Ejaculation

-• What is retrograde ejaculation?
-Also called dry orgasm, it happens when semen travels backward into the bladder during ejaculation rather than forward through the urethra, resulting in little to no visible semen.
+• A dry orgasm happens when semen travels backward into the bladder during ejaculation rather than forward through the urethra, resulting in little to no visible semen.

-• Besides no semen, retrograde ejaculation symptoms can include cloudy urine.
+• Besides a lack of semen, retrograde ejaculation symptoms can include cloudy urine.
 Otherwise, you’ll still be able to engage in sexual activity and achieve orgasm.

 • Dry orgasms can happen because of certain medications like alpha-blockers or antidepressants, surgical procedures such as prostate surgery, or medical conditions like diabetes or spinal cord injury.

-• Retrograde ejaculation treatment will depend on the cause and can range from changing your current medications if they cause dry orgasms, managing your health or living with retrograde ejaculation.
+• Treatment of retrograde ejaculation will depend on the cause.
+It can range from changing your current medications if they cause dry orgasms, managing your health, or just learning to live with retrograde ejaculation.
 This condition isn’t harmful but may affect fertility in men.

 If you’d like to learn how to increase ejaculation, our guide has some information worth checking out.